MahanNorouzi/Trackr/README.md

 You can access the live demo of Trackr here:
 [Trackr Live Demo](https://trackr-private.vercel.app/)

-> **Note**: The live demo is still in development, and there are known bugs.
-These bugs will be fixed in future updates.
+> **Note**:  The live demo is still in development, and there are known bugs that will be fixed in future updates.
+Also, make sure that Firebase grants access to your client.

 ---